benhowell/pgnotifier/README.md

 #### ``get_channels()``
-Returns the set of registered channels, as `set`
+Returns the set of registered channels, as `set`.

 ``` python